artebin/felix/Notes/Notes.md

 I still do not understand how the MIME is supposed to work with the file managers.
 First I do not understand how the suggested application are order by the file manager.
 Another example: I have an image in `~/Download`, if select the file and click right then it is offered to me to open the file with shotwell.
 If I delete the image and then if I go to the Trash folder, select the file and click right, suddently firefox is offered for opening the file.

-## Xubuntu 18.04
-- obmenu is not working:
->Traceback (most recent call last):
->  File "/usr/bin/obmenu", line 617, in <module>
->    app.init()
->  File "/usr/bin/obmenu", line 521, in init
->    self.menu.loadMenu(self.menu_path)
->  File "/usr/lib/python2.7/dist-packages/obxml.py", line 153, in loadMenu
->    self.dom = xml.dom.minidom.parseString(fil.read())
->  File "/usr/lib/python2.7/xml/dom/minidom.py", line 1928, in parseString
->    return expatbuilder.parseString(string)
->  File "/usr/lib/python2.7/xml/dom/expatbuilder.py", line 940, in parseString
->    return builder.parseString(string)
->  File "/usr/lib/python2.7/xml/dom/expatbuilder.py", line 223, in parseString
->    parser.Parse(string, True)
->xml.parsers.expat.ExpatError: not well-formed (invalid token): line 16, column 22
-- Icon tray of xfce4-power-manager is not displayed properly?
-Does it not use the user-selected icon theme stock anymore?
-Furthermore the new version is not nice, the choice of the color for the dialog appearing when the user clicks the tray icon is very bad => move to mate-power-manager which is far better, simpler.
-However I see a problem with permission for starting `/usr/local/sbin/mate-power-backlight-helper`, I suppose I should add a polkit configuration for it in `/usr/share/polkit-1/actions`.
-- Geany Markdown is not available in the repository.

 ## DisplayLink
 - Driver available at <https://www.displaylink.com/downloads/ubuntu>